 What you do is, you buy an inexpensive steak, something tough and lean like a sirloin steak, round steak or rump steak.
 And you cook it over medium heat for about 12 minutes on each side, and give it to them.
 It's going to taste like a cinderblock anyway, so why throw away good steak (and good money) on someone who'll never taste the difference?

 This isn't snobbery, it's economics.
-Indeed, I'd also recommend using a lesser steak if you're going to try to pass off a medium-well steak as well-done.
-There's really no excuse for cooking a good piece of meat past 145°F.
+Indeed, we'd also recommend using a lesser steak if you're going to try to pass off a medium-well steak as well-done.
+There's really no excuse for cooking a good piece of meat past 145 F.